 gamin, and then a polling algorithm based on what’s available.

-- usedns: This defines whether reverse DNS is used to help implement bans.
-Setting this to "no" will ban IPs themselves instead of hostnames.
-The "warn" setting will attempt to use reverse-DNS to look up the hostname and ban that way, but will log the activity for review.
+warn setting will attempt to look up a hostname and ban that way, but will log the activity for review.

 iptables-multiport.conf.
 This handles the actual

 The rest of the parameters define different actions that can be specified.
-They pass in some of the parameters that we've defined above using string interpolation like this:
+They pass in some of the parameters that we’ve defined above using variable substitution within text strings like this: